 The Lorain County Community College Catalog policies and regulations apply to all students, including veterans.
 Department of Veterans Affairs rules are additional rules which apply to veterans only.
 Academic advisors are available to answer any questions.

 To continue receiving Department of Veterans Affairs benefits, grades must be maintained as indicated in the Veterans’ Standards of Progress.

 Veterans Called to Active Duty

 LCCC recognizes that veteran students may have unique challenges if they are still serving on an active or reserve basis.
+Veterans enrolled in courses must communicate their absence to their instructor, academic advisor and certifying official prior to activation to ensure they are not dropped from their courses.
 Veterans who are enrolled in the current semester who get called to active duty can petition for an administrative withdrawal with 100 percent tuition refund by providing the appropriate documentation to the associate provost of enrollment management and student success.
 Veteran students who get called to active duty near the end of the semester might consider pursuing an incomplete with their faculty member and finish the course through a time line established by both the student and the instructor.

 Public Law 113-146 and Ohio Revised Code section 333.31 stipulates that all public institutions of higher education must treat any federal GI Bill education program funding recipient as an instate resident for the purposes of tuition.
 The service member or veteran must be using VA education benefits under Chapter 30 or Chapter 33 (Post 9/11 BI Bill), served at least 90 days on active duty and have separated, enrolled in a state institution of higher education, and lives in Ohio as of the first day of a term of enrollment in an institution of higher education.